SAIS-S2S-Technology/Roadmap/Roadmap.md

 ### Thank you

 Time flies.
 We all want to spend our time on things that matter.

-If you spent time reading this roadmap and learning about SAIS S2S Technology, we are grateful to you and sincerely hope you gained something out of it.
-So, whether we'll end up working together or not -- thanks from the team!
+If you spent time reading this roadmap to learn about SAIS S2S Technology, we are grateful to you and sincerely hope you gained something out of it.
+So, whether we'll end up working together or not -- thanks from the team.